fr33n0w/thechatroom/README.md

 The ChatRoom! includes already a good list of antispam filters, based on single words or combined phrases.
 Add your own or remove the unwanted blocked words to make it less strict in spam_patterns lines section of the script.

 ## Fixed UI Windows
-The UI is fixed in place with DISPLAY_LIMIT var, limited to 28 messages to fit the MeshChat 2.0+ Nomadnet Browser window.
+The UI is fixed in place with DISPLAY_LIMIT var, limited to ~28 messages to fit the MeshChat 2.0+ Browser window.
+Same for the Nomadnet page with simpler approach to limit lines to ~36
+Note: Long user messages are split into multiple lines and it can vary the size of the final rendered UI.

 ## NickName Color System
 Automatically color the user nickname for better readability, keeps it persistant for any message or command, same nick, same color, you can edit the default colors in the script.